MindfulLearner/svgestor/README.md

 export default ItemGmailSvg;
 ```

-**Take note that the user is not goint to touch the component, the user will only define the interface and the properties of the interface.**
+**Take note that the user is not going to touch the component, the user will only define the interface and the properties of the interface.**

 # DESIGN PATTERN TO USE?
 - factory pattern